kubewarden/docs/docs/writing-policies/go/07-automate.md

 This section describes how you can use GitHub Actions to automate tasks.

 The project scaffolding already includes all the GitHub actions you need.
-You can find the Actions in the `.github/workflows/ci.yml.template` file.
+You can find the Actions in the `.github/workflows/test.yml` and `.github/workflows/release.yml` files.
-Rename it to `.github/workflows.ci/yml` to enable them.

 You can adapt these principles to use a different CI system.

 ## Testing

 Automation of the unit tests and of the end-to-end tests works out of the box.
-It uses the `unit-tests` and `e2e-tests` jobs defined in `.github/workflows/ci.yml.template`.
+It uses the jobs defined in `.github/workflows/test.yml`.

 ## Release

-The project scaffolding has a `release` job in `.github/workflows/ci.yml.template`.
+The project scaffolding has a `release` job in `.github/workflows/release.yml`.

 This job performs the following steps: